jidongxiao/CSCI1200-DataStructures/lectures/27_hybrid_data_structures/README.md

 ![alt text](trie.png "trie")

-- Lookup in the structure is fast, O(m) where m is the length (# of characters) in the string.
-A hash table has similar lookup (since we have to hash the string which generally involves looking at every letter).
-If m << n, we can say this is O(1).
+- Lookup in the structure is fast, O(m) where m is the length (# of characters) in the string. <!--A hash table has similar lookup (since we have to hash the string which generally involves looking at every letter).
+If m << n, we can say this is O(1).-->

 ## 27.7 Trie / Prefix Tree - Discussion